Neisseria meningitidis

 • Military recruits

-Even with treatment, about 10 to 15 out of 100 people with meningococcal disease will die from it.
-Of those who survive, up to 20% will suffer serious and permanent complications including brain damage, kidney damage, hearing loss, and amputation of arms, legs, fingers, or toes.
+Even with treatment, around 1 in 6 people with invasive meningococcal disease will die, sometimes in as little as 24 hours.
+Of those who survive, 1 in 5 may suffer serious and permanent complications including brain damage, kidney damage, hearing loss, and amputation of arms, legs, fingers, or toes.

-The Centers for Disease Control and Prevention has information about recent meningococcal outbreaks.
+Visit the Centers for Disease Control and Prevention for more information about recent meningococcal outbreaks.

 Symptoms